BQSKit/qsearch/native/README.md

 ## Building and Installing

-On Linux or MacOS, you can build and install scrs using a system installation of s`openblas`.
+On Linux or MacOS, you can build and install scrs using a system installation of `openblas`.

 1. Install openblas.
 On Debian based Linux distros this is `libopenblas-dev`.
    On macOS, you can install it via Homebrew as `brew install openblas`.